 What are Concurrent Disorders (Dual Diagnosis)?

-The term concurrent disorders – or dual diagnosis – refers to the combination of mental health and substance misuse issues.
-Examples of concurrent disorders include PTSD or clinical depression and alcohol addiction, ADHD and cocaine addiction, or Generalised Anxiety Disorder and Benzodiazepine dependency.
-It is often impossible to separate mental health and addiction because so many doctors misdiagnose addiction and confuse the symptoms.
+The term concurrent disorders or dual diagnosis – refers to the combination of mental illness and substance misuse issues.
+Examples of concurrent disorders include PTSD or clinical depression together with alcohol addiction, or Generalised Anxiety Disorder and Benzodiazepine dependency.
+It is often impossible to separate mental health issues and addiction because so many doctors misdiagnose addiction and confuse the symptoms.
 We know this because so many clients regain mental stability and normality once they address their addiction.
 Substance use is often regarded as “self-medicating” the symptoms of the emotional and mental disorders listed below:

-Please Note: Hope successfully treats many clients with common mental health issues such as depression and anxiety, usually together with addiction.
-However Hope Rehab is not a substitute for a psychiatric unit and do not have a psychiatrist onsite.
-We know our program is ideal for clients suffering with many types of mental health issues.
-We work closely with the Doctors/Psychiatrists at the hospital opposite who provide all our detox and medication needs.
-All clients must undergo a formal psychological assessment with our team and need to be able to function safely in our community.
+Please Note: Hope successfully treats many clients with common mental health issues such as stress, trauma, depression and anxiety, together with substance abuse and addictions.
+However Hope Rehab is not a substitute for a psychiatric unit and we do not have a psychiatrist onsite.
+We know our program is ideal for clients suffering with many types of issues but we sadly are unable to help everyone.
+Hope Rehab would not be an appropriate choice for anyone who requires 24-hour on-site monitoring by a psychiatrist so we do not treat serious mental illness.
+Also we cannot take eating disorder, self-harm and clients with Autism.
+We work with the Doctors/Psychiatrists at the local hospital opposite who provide our detox and medication needs.
+All clients must undergo an assessment with our team before being admitted to Hope and need to be able to function safely in our community.
 The reason we are selective is to protect all clients from unnecessary disappointment and disruption.
-If you are in any doubt please double check with our admissions department.
+If you are in any doubt please double check with our admissions team or your doctor.

-It is common for people with Mental Health issues to turn to using addictive and illicit substances to improve coping abilities, feel better, or decrease and numb feelings.
+It is common for people with Mental Health issues to turn to using addictive substances to help with cope, escape, feel better, or decrease and numb feelings.
 Some call it “putting out fires with gasoline”.
 The problem is that self-medicating may work at first, providing the person with relief from their restless brains.
-However, the pain and the problems are now burning out of control and the gasoline ultimately makes the problems worse.
+However, the pain and the problems are now burning out of control and the gasoline ultimately makes the problems much worse.

 How Frequently do Mental Health Issues Coexist with Substance Misuse?